SwarmStorm/awesome/README.md

 ## Python

+*   [fpgaminer/joycaption](https://github.com/fpgaminer/joycaption) - JoyCaption is an image captioning Visual Language Model (VLM) being built from the ground up as a free, open, and uncensored model for the community to use in training Diffusion models.

 *   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.

 *   [CircuitLaunch/CoLab-Reachy](https://github.com/CircuitLaunch/CoLab-Reachy) - Reachy Humanoid Robot (Pollen Robotics)